wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ```
 {% endraw %}

-## Functions for Tailoring Content to the Trigger Type
+## Tailoring Content to the Trigger Type

-You can use the following functions to provide different notification content for different types of trigger.
+You can use the following functions to produce notifications with different content for different types of trigger.

 <table>
 <colgroup>